 Bi-State Literacy Council Davenport Public Library

-The 2017 Children’s Literature Festival is generously sponsored by Ascentra Credit Union Foundation, and supported through grants from the Iowa Department of Cultural Affairs, the Scott County Regional Authority, the Regional Development Authority, the Hubbell-Waterman Foundation, the John Jay Quail Foundation Fund at the Community Foundation of the Great River Bend, and the Junior Board of Rock Island.
+The 2018 Children’s Literature Festival is generously sponsored by Ascentra Credit Union Foundation, and supported through grants from the Iowa Department of Cultural Affairs, the Scott County Regional Authority, the Regional Development Authority, the Hubbell-Waterman Foundation, and the Junior Board of Rock Island.

 About The David R. Collins

 The David R. Collins Children’s Literature Festival is named after its eponymous founder, a beloved author and teacher who passed away in 2001.
 David founded the Festival in 1978 and guided its subsequent growth.
 Now it continues in his memory, dedicated to his goal of encouraging future generations of readers and writers.

 Each elementary school in the Mississippi Valley community is invited to share in the excitement at the David R. Collins Children’s Literature Festival at the Davenport River Center.
 Home-schooled children also are encouraged to participate.